 Omolayo holds an MSc with Distinction in Migration, Mobility and Development from the School of Oriental and African Studies in London, and is fluent in French and English, with a high intermediate knowledge of Yoruba, and elementary knowledge of Wolof and Igbo.

 Robyn has worked in the remittance industry for ten years and joined DMA in 2009.
 Predominantly her work has focussed on the World Bank’s Remittance Prices Worldwide project, surveying costs of global money transfers, coordinating the team of field researchers and processing the data.
 Since moving to New Zealand in 2011 Robyn now also assists on projects based from the Australian office including sendmoneypacific.org.
 Robyn had previously worked for a consultancy setting up a DFID supported UK remittance prices project as well as having substantial experience as an editorial manager on a portfolio of business information titles aimed at the UK and international financial markets.
 Robyn also has experience in project management at the Commonwealth Institute and additionally for an acclaimed web-based events management consultancy.

-Poppy is a research analyst working on a range of projects at DMA Global for both donor organisations and private sector clients.
+Poppy is a senior analyst working on a range of projects at DMA Global for both donor organisations and private sector clients.
 Poppy’s role covers a variety of topics such as organising focus groups, conducting industry research, data analysis and presentation, and writing project reports.
 Poppy also manages many of DMAG’s social media activities and IT requirements.

 Poppy joined DMAG in a graduate capacity after graduating from the University of Exeter in 2016.